helidon-io/helidon/examples/cors/README.md

 ## Using overrides

-The app is written to accept CORS override settings if the config contains a "cors" section.
-(It is commented out in the example.)
+The `Main#corsSupportForGreeting` method loads override settings for any other CORS set-up if the config contains a "cors" section.
+(That section is initially commented out in the example `application.yaml` file.)
+Not all applications need this feature, but the example shows how easy it is to add.

 With the same server running, repeat the `OPTIONS` request from above, but change the `Origin` header to refer to `other.com`: